DanArthur99/Milestone.Project.4/README.md

 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used for testing CSS validation.
 * [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/extension/) - Used for testing webpage accessibility.
 * [CI Python Linter](https://pep8ci.herokuapp.com/) - Used for checking the quality of the Python Code.
+* [JSHint](https://jshint.com/) - JavaScript linter used for checking quality of JS code.

 ### Features (to be edited)